ksqartechinc/selenium-automation-testing/README.md

 in any of the nodes available (for this case chrome or firefox).
 Usually you can see the Selenium Hub web ui when is running at http://localhost:4444/grid/console and nodes can subcribe to the hub at http://localhost:4444/wd/hub

-- chrome/firefox nodes : The browser specific nodes where selinum tests can run.
+- chrome/firefox nodes : The browser specific nodes where selenium tests can run.

 - container-test : The container with the selenium tests compiled (using maven) and ready to run.
 The docker image used to run this container is pulled from https://hub.docker.com/r/infoloblabs/gap-oracle-selenium/.
-As you can see you can build your own image using the dockerfile in this solution or using the maven docker plugin included at the pom.xml
+As you can see you can build your own image using the dockerfile in this solution or using the maven docker plugin included at the pom.xml (just ```mvn clean package ```)

 TestNG and extent result reports can be retrieved issuing some docker copy commands over the container-test